Form: A climbing vine.

 Growth rate: Rapid.

-is orange outside, yellow inside.
-Other colors, including yellow and
+yellow inside.
+Other colors, including yellow and red, are available.

 Bloom: Late winter to late spring.
-May bloom sporadically
+It may bloom sporadically summer to early fall, depending on

 Cultivation and Uses